naman0r/CS4100-CR-bot/README.md

   - Wrote initial code for the random_clash_bot.py file, which eventually progressed to the smart_clash_bot.py file with our initial approach.
   - Did a lot of the setup, was the primary person to train the model and have it run on his computer.
-  - Created preliminary Q-learning functions and file I/O
+  - Created preliminary Q-learning functions and Q-learning file I/O
+  - Implemented match win/loss detection, bot/opponent crown detection/reward tallying, match duration tracker/graph
   - Recorded demo vid
   - Slide contributions: Background, Demo, Assumptions/Limitations, graphs/figures of results
   - Aided Naman with vision_implementation_bot.py improvement on orig. bot